TerryKingston/howto-angular-rails/README.md

 </html>
 ```

-open the file in the browser and Tada! you have a web page
+open the file in the browser and Tada! you have a web page.
+(I know, not quite what you were expecting, but we'll make it cooler very soon).

 ## Bootstrap

 Now lets add some style to this app.
-We'll take the easy road and just use bootstrap CDN found [here](http://getbootstrap.com/getting-started/)
+We'll take the easy road and just use the CSS/Javascript library [Bootstrap](http://getbootstrap.com/).
+With an actual site you will want to consider using your own CSS theme, but the approach used by Bootstrap is a good way to develop your own theme so I suggest trying Bootstrap at first to get a feel for how you might want to do things yourself.

+For now, we'll use a source available on the web found [here](http://getbootstrap.com/getting-started/), and later we'll serve our own copy of Bootstrap source from our server.

-Add this between the <head> and </head> of index.html
+Add the following between the <head> and </head> of index.html
 ```
 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/css/bootstrap.min.css" integrity="sha384-1q8mTJOASx8j1Au+a5WDVnPi2lkFfwwEAa8hDDdjZlpLegxhjVME1fgjWPGmkzs7" crossorigin="anonymous">
 ```

-Note: In production you probably want to provide this from your own site, but we'll start with this approach to get things moving

 Now we can add the prepackaged classes provided by bootstrap to our html components to infuse them with style!
-I'll also add a nav bar to make things look nicer.
+I'll also add a nav bar to make things look a little nicer.

 The result looks like this:
 ```html